-Paragraph 4.24 Policy Core Policy 4: Meeting out housing needs Proposals Map 4.
-Do you consider the Local Plan is : 4.(1) Legally compliant Yes x No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes X No
+Name or Organisation : 3.
+To which part of the Local Plan does this represent ation relate?
+Paragraph 4.24 Policy Core Policy 4: Meeting out housing needs Proposals Ma ър 4.
+Do you consider the Local Plan is: 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No Х 4 (3) Complies with the Duty to cooperate Yes Х No Please mark as appropriate.
 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.

-If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.
+If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your